 Laura is active in civic and community affairs, serving on the board and executive committee of the Allegheny Conference on Community Development and chair of the Greater Pittsburgh Chamber of Commerce, chair of the Youth Policy Council, vice-chair of the Three Rivers Workforce Investment Board, and past chair of the United Way Women's Leadership Council.
 She was named by Governor Rendell as one of the Top Businesswomen in Pennsylvania, and was appointed by Governor Corbett to serve on the boards of the Pennsylvania State System for Higher Education, the Pennsylvania Council on Privatization and Innovation, and the Pennsylvania Council on the Arts.
 She also serves on the boards of Magee-Womens Research Institute & Foundation (leading their $100 million global campaign), Imani Christian Academy, the Heinz History Center, F.N.B Corporation, Waynesburg University, The Duquesne Club, and the McCune Foundation.
 She previously served on the boards of the Pennsylvania Economy League, YMCA of Greater Pittsburgh, the Pittsburgh Zoo and PPG Aquarium, the Pittsburgh Public Theater, and Neighborhood Legal Services.
 She also serves on many advisory boards, including A+ Schools and the Chatham Center for Women in Politics.
 Laura has taught law classes in inner-city schools, and conducted two Lawyers Without Borders programs in Nairobi, Kenya, before lawyers, prosecutors, and judges.

-Laura's civic contributions have been recognized in the 2013 CCAC Educational Foundation Outstanding Lifetime Achievement Award, the 2013 ATHENA Award, the 2014 Pittsburgh Business Times BusinessWomen First Award, and the 2014 Pennsylvania Diversity Council's Most Powerful & Influential Women Award.
+Laura's civic contributions have been recognized in the 2013 CCAC Educational Foundation Outstanding Lifetime Achievement Award, the 2013 ATHENA Award, the 2014 Pittsburgh Business Times BusinessWomen First Award, the 2014 Pennsylvania Diversity Council's Most Powerful & Influential Women Award, the 2016 Carlow University's Women of Spirit Award, and the 2016 Legal Intelligencer's Lifetime Achievement Award.
 In 2015 she was named #20 among the 50 Most Powerful People in Pittsburgh.

 U.S. industrial manufacturer seeks compliance training for joint venture in Brazil